DS-Meena/Learning-ML/Prompt Engineering/Prompt Engineering For LLM.md

 ## ReAct (Reasoning + Acting) Technique

-ReAct is an advanced prompting technique that combines reasoning and acting to produce more reliable and refined responses.
-It follows a systematic approach of thought, action, and observation.
+ReAct is an advanced prompting technique that **combines reasoning and acting** to produce more reliable and refined responses. 😅

-The ReAct process consists of three main components:
+When implementing ReAct, encourage the model to explain its thinking process before taking actions, making it easier to identify and correct potential issues in the reasoning chain.

+It follows a systematic approach of thought, action, and observation:

-- **Reasoning (Thought):** The model explicitly states its reasoning process and planned approach
+1. **Reasoning (Thought):** The model explicitly states its reasoning process, using this identify the limitation of the AI response.
-- **Acting:** Takes specific actions based on the reasoning
+2. **Acting:** Takes specific actions based on the reasoning.
-- **Observation:** Analyzes the results and adjusts the approach if needed
+3. **Observation:** Analyzes the results and adjusts the approach if needed

 Example implementation: